Observing and Simulating Galaxy Evolution - from X-ray to Millimeter Wavelengths: SPH Simulations

 We use the cosmological zoom-in simulations presented in \citet{thompson15}, and briefly summarized here.
-Initial conditions were generated using the { MUSIC} code \citep{MUSIC} assuming cosmological parameters consistent with constraints from the {\it Planck} \citep{Planck13} results, namely $\Omega_{m}=0.3, \Omega_{\Lambda}=0.7,H_0=70,\sigma_8=0.8,n_s=0.96$.
-Six target halos were selected at $z=2$ from a low-resolution N-body simulation consisting of $256^3$ dark-matter particles in a $(16h^{-1}{\rm Mpc})^3$ volume with an effective comoving spatial resolution of $.pdfilon=1.25\,h^{-1}$ kpc.
+Initial conditions were generated using the { MUSIC} code \citep{MUSIC} assuming cosmological parameters consistent with constraints from the {\it Planck} \citep{Planck14} results, namely $\Omega_{m}=0.3, \Omega_{\Lambda}=0.7,H_0=70,\sigma_8=0.8,n_s=0.96$.
+Six target halos were selected at $z=2$ from a low-resolution $N$-body simulation consisting of $256^3$ dark-matter particles in a $(16h^{-1}{\rm Mpc})^3$ volume with an effective co-moving spatial resolution of $\epsilon=1.25\,h^{-1}$ kpc.
 Each target halo is populated with higher resolution particles at $z=249$, with the size of each high resolution region chosen to be $2.5$ times the maximum radius of the original low-resolution halo.
-The majority of halos in our sample are initialized with a single additional level of refinement ($.pdfilon=0.625\,h^{-1}$kpc), while the two smallest halos are initialized with two additional levels of refinement ($.pdfilon=0.3125\,h^{-1}$kpc).
+The majority of halos in our sample are initialized with a single additional level of refinement ($\epsilon=0.625\,h^{-1}$kpc), while the two smallest halos are initialized with two additional levels of refinement ($\epsilon=0.3125\,h^{-1}$kpc).

 The six halos produce seven star-forming galaxies at $z=2$ that are free from all low-resolution particles within the virial radius of their parent halo.
-Their stellar masses (\Mstar) range from $3.6\times10^9$ to $6.6\times 10^{10}\,\msun$ and their star formation rates from $5-60$\,\sfru (Table \ref{table:global-properties}).
+Their stellar masses (\Mstar) range from $3.6\times10^9$ to $6.6\times 10^{10}\,\msun$ and their SFRs from $5$ to $60$\,\sfru (Table \ref{table:global-properties}).
 We hereafter label the galaxies G1, ..., G7 in order of increasing \Mstar.
 Other relevant global properties directly inferred from the SPH simulations, such as total gas mass (\Mgas), neutral and ionized gas masses (\Mneu and $M_{\rm ionized}$, respectively), average SFR surface density ($\Sigma_{\rm SFR}$), and average metallicity (\Z), can also be found in Table \ref{table:global-properties}.
-Fig.\,\ref{M_SFR} shows the locations of G1, ..., G7 in the SFR$-$\Mstar diagram.
-The galaxies are consistent with observational determinations of the $z\sim2$ main sequence (MS) of star-forming galaxies \citep{whitaker11,speagle14}.